th3nu8/Switch-Emulation/README.md

 Run ryujinx and click "Open ryujinx folder" under file

-Open system and move prod.keys and title.keys into it
+Open system and move title.keys into it

 Back out and click "Install firmware from ZIP" under tools and chose the firmware ZIP